 Upon your arrival at the Tribhuvan Intl. airport our representative welcomes you and assists to transfer in your hotel in Kathmandu within BB Plan.
 After time to get refreshed, and briefing about your trip and overnight at Hotel.Day 02 : Sightseeing of World Heritage sites (BB), roughly 7 hours

 In the morning after breakfast, we began our sightseeing with a professional private tour guide.
 Today’s sightseeing we visit Boudhanath, also known as Little Tibet.
-Then we visit Pashupatinath, holy temple of Hindu where cremation takes place by the holy river Bagmati.
+Then we visit Pashupatinath, holy temple of Hindu where the cremation takes place by the holy river Bagmati.
 Later we visit Patan Durbar Square, Kathmandu Durbar Square, and Syambhunath Stupa.
-And transfer to hotel.Day 03 : Drive to Syabrubensi (1,465m /4,791 ft), 8 hours
+And transfer to the hotel.Day 03 : Drive to Syabrubensi (1,465m /4,791 ft), 8 hours

 Our journey ascends for around two hours through the forest followed by a climb of about an hour to reach Bamboo village (1,850m/6,068ft) where we stop for lunch.
 As you ascend further, you can see wild Bee hives hanging on a cliff which is another attraction for the trekkers.
 The journey continues further steeply climb through the bamboo forest to reach the Lama Hotel where we’ll rest and overnight at a local guesthouse.Day 05 : Lama Hotel to Langtang village (3,430m / 11,216 ft) , 5 hours